-The Cowan Law Firm, LLC of Dalton, GA, is passionately committed to obtaining justice for slip and fall injury victims.
+Our attorneys at Cowan Law Firm, LLC of Dalton, are passionately committed to obtaining justice for slip-and-fall injury victims in Georgia.
 Sadly in many cases, the only way to hold a party responsible for a victim’s injuries is to file a lawsuit.
-However, our slip and fall attorneys understand that after an individual has been injured, the last thing they want to do is deal with an insurance company and the various legal issues that often accompany a slip and fall lawsuit.
+However, our slip-and-fall attorneys understand that after an individual has been injured, the last thing they want to do is deal with an insurance company and the various legal issues that often accompany a slip-and-fall lawsuit.
 Therefore, our team of attorneys can assist with filing a claim with the insurance company and any negotiations that may take place.

 Contact our law offices and ask to schedule a free consultation with a legal team member to discuss your case.